I have 2 questions for you.

 Even the holiday shopping season would be easier if more time and effort were used for planning and budgeting for it.

-Higher-yielding online savings accounts or even CDs could provide a buffer and interest earned can be used to offset some of the costs.
+Higher-yielding online savings accounts or even certificates of deposit could provide a buffer and interest earned can be used to offset some of the costs.

 Store loyalty programs can be used to gain even more savings.